RYOMA-NAGANO/Object-Serialization-/README.md

 The process of data persistence is to write data to a persistent device (such as a hard drive).
 After the system restarts, these data will not be lost and can still be read from persistent devices.

-We will earning how to store an object consistently, namely Data Persistence.
+We will learning how to store an object consistently, namely Data Persistence.
 Using python and by ways of serialization and deserialization to achieve goals.
 Separating tasks into steps:

 1:  Define an object Object whose class object content format is singleton mode